5.9K 3.2K 741 8.1K

 Your story does NOT belong to you.
 Don’t hold it in.
 Don’t be ashamed of it.
 Don’t deny others their help and healing.
 Every person on the planet is connected, and we learn from each other.
 We are sparked into action by one another.

-You story may be the very thing that someone somewhere is waiting for to be able to live his/her best life.
+Your story may be the very thing that someone somewhere is waiting for to be able to live his/her best life.
 Your voice may be the voice that causes a person to have an aha moment and to take that information and run with it.
+Write it down, put it in a video, talk about it on a podcast, publish a book…just don’t keep it to yourself.

 In one of the lyrics in Mali Music’s “Little Lady” the songwriter says: